weishiuchang/writeups/onprem-istio/README.md

 EOF
 ```

 The important bit here is the addition of our ingressgateway-tls to the list of Gateways.
-We should fail without trusting our CA, and of course succeed using our CA.
+Curl should fail without trusting our CA, and succeed with our CA:

 ```bash
 # curl https://helloworld.fireflyclass.com